 Has any information been excluded from the council’s gender pay gap report?

 Yes.
-In accordance with the ACAS guidance, employees on casual contracts, employees of maintained schools and employees of academies have not been included in the council’s gender pay gap reporting arrangements.
+In accordance with the government guidance the following have not been included in the council’s gender pay gap reporting arrangements:

 What statistical measure has been used to calculate the gender pay gap?

-There are two statistical measures of ‘average pay’ that have been used to calculate the council’s gender pay gap as identified in the ACAS guidance which are:
+There are two statistical measures of ‘average pay’ that have been used to calculate the council’s gender pay gap.
+These are as identified in the government guidance which are:

-- mean average - this involves adding up all of the numbers and dividing the result by how many numbers was in the list;
+- mean average.
+This involves adding up all of the numbers and dividing the result by how many numbers were in the list.

 Does the council have a gender pay gap?